CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 > [!TIP]
 > The recommended way to rapidly develop on the ReportStream backend is to use `./gradlew quickRun`.
-> This command skips some long running tasks, so use with caution as it will not build the FatJar, run database related tasks, or run the tests.
+> This command skips some long-running tasks, so use with caution as it will not build the FatJar, run database related tasks, or run the tests.

 ## Debugging